ElliotNykvist/To-Do/README.md

 # To-Do-App

-To-Do website made as a assignment form the The Odin Project
+To-Do website made as a assignment for The Odin Project

 # Description